drBenway/pixi-vn-wiki/start/canvas-tickers-functions.md

 * `alias`: The alias of the canvas element that will use the ticker.
 * `tickerIdsExcluded`: The tickers that will not be paused.

-To resume a paused ticker, you must use the `canvas.resumeTickerPaused` function.
+To resume a paused ticker, you must use the `canvas.resumeTicker` function.
 This function receives the following parameters:

 * `alias`: The alias of the canvas element that will use the ticker.